 Fig. 5 shows the degradation of the solar array efficiency from Dec 1995 until Feb 2013.
 The total loss was ~22.5% during that time (and has reached 24% at the end of 2014).
 The degradation starts with a linear, continuous decrease of 0.00368% / d (1.344% per year) from launch to Jul 2000.
 We attribute this decrease to the CRF (Cosmic Ray Flux) during SOHO's first solar minimum.
 Then follows a phase of several stepwise decrements that can be associated to SEP events during the maximum of cycle 23 around 2001.
 Here, individual proton events start to dominate the scene.
 Later follow two more episodes with continuous - but less steep - decrease.
 Around 2002, the degradation rate is 0.00284% / d (from a starting point of 87.2%) and only 0.00168% / d (from a starting point of 82.1%) during the period from Feb 2007 to May 2011.
 There is no evidence for a significant solar cycle variation.
 It seems as if a continuous decrease of the degradation rate reduces the value by almost a factor of two. ...
 We speculate that in the solar arrays cells of different radiation hardness are found and that destruction of less-radiation hard cells is in progress all the time.
-Also, ageing effects of the cover-glass could be responsible for efficiency loss.
-We tried to quantify the effects of cosmic rays and the effects of SEPs during this period.
+Also, ageing effects of SEPs during this period.
 In total, of the 22.5% power loss 8.5% can be attributed to proton events.
 Hereof, 5% occurred during a period of only 1.5 years.
 Altogether, 38% ± 2% of the degradation during 17 years can be attributed to proton events.
-In other words: the effect of a series of violent short-term events on the solar panels is comparable to the accumulated effect of the CRF over this period.
+In other words: the effect of a series of violent short-term events on the solar proton events is on the CRF over this period.